 - REFRAME: The next step of learning and practicing taking empty steps is to consider Reframing.
 This concept starts once you are feeling more in balance and able to take a conscious step.

 Start to retrain your interpretation of the threat.
 For instance, think about your reaction to a roller coaster ride.
 The same hormones that make one person feel it is thrilling are interpreted by other person as extreme anxiety or even as a fear of falling or death.
-The idea for the reframe is to find a way to make the situation more playful or like a game rather than perceiving it as a hard and fast, unchangeable situation.
+The idea for the reframe is to find a way to make the situation more playful or like a game rather than perceiving it as a hard and fast

 So, taking the meeting example, there are infinite possibilities to reframing your reactions to a negative situation and making it work to your advantage.
 Perhaps set up meetings differently where there is likely to be less tension (for instance